Role conflict: Role clarity and role ambiguity

 One of the main causes of role conflict is role ambiguity, which is the lack of certainty in what a certain role in an organization requires.
 This can be the result or poor communication of job duties or unclear instructions from a supervisor.
 This can lead to role conflict when there are contradicting ideas as to what tasks are supposed to be accomplished.
 Team members can then be uncertain of their role and their teammate's roles to the team and team objectives begin to conflict with one another.
+Within families, an example of role ambiguity is whether a stepchild has the same social or moral obligations to care for a stepparent as a biological child would.

 The solution to this problem and role conflict as a whole can come from role clarity.
 As its name suggests, role clarity is clearly defining roles and objectives so as to reduce role conflict and role ambiguity.
-To do this, employers need to clearly communicate with employees as to the goals of a project.
+To do this, employers need to clearly communicate the goals of a project to the employees.
 Also, employees should be fully aware of their role in the group and their responsibilities.
 It is helpful if one develops and maintains a working environment where workers have communication and if needed, feedback can be provided.
 Encouragement is another form of clarity.
 If one has a question or is not clear about a specific role that has been given to them, workers can communicate.
 Make sure the person understands their roles and duties to avoid any mistakes that can occur, and ensure that workers have an up-to-date role so they can manage their roles accordingly.

 Within a workplace

-Working with groups – especially in a work or committee setting – can sometimes result in role conflict if an individual feels that his or her roles are in opposition.
+Working with groups – especially in a work or committee setting – can sometimes result in role conflict if an individual feels that their roles are in opposition.
 These roles may be in conflict for many reasons.
 For example, the role taker may misunderstand the role sender's prescribed tasks or the miscommunication can occur the other way, as well.
 If a role taker is seemingly enthusiastic about taking on many tasks within various roles, this may be communicated to the role sender and he or she may be given conflicting role requirements.

 Role conflict can pair with role ambiguity – a situation in which the expectations of a role are ill-defined – to create role stress, which is detrimental to workplace performance.
 Role stress has also been linked to decreased job satisfaction and employee turnover.

 To avoid role conflict within a work place, managers should outline specifically the duties required by an employee to avoid any miscommunication or confusion.
 Feedback should also be provided to employees, as this explicitly illustrates if the role-taker is properly performing the role requirements and can assist the role-taker if there are any concerns.
 Steps should be taken to avoid the crossover of potentially conflicting roles and if two or more roles are required of an employee, these roles should be separated by time and place if possible.